 Squalane oil is non-comedogenic and does not clog your skin pores.
 It is a popular choice of moisturizer for all skin types.

 Furthermore, squalene mimics the natural skin sebum.
 Hence, your skin tends to reduce its sebum production as it recognizes squalane oil.
-It may help reduce acne as a consequence.
+This unique property of squalane may help reduce acne as a consequence.

 8. May Reduce Dark Spots